Cyngua/BioLaySum-Project-2024/README.md

 $ conda env update -n cpsc552 --file env.yml
 ```

 * Experiment II and III: We based our last two experiments on Google Colab Pro environment plus external library installed.
-All the training was run on **T-4 GPU** by Google Colab.
+All the training was run on **T-4 GPU** by Google Colab (CUDA version 12.0, torch version 2.2.1+cu121).
 Run the following codes in colab notebooks to install the most essential libraries for this project.

 ```
 !pip install accelerate -U